guy3-lab/Calendar/README.md

 - ✔ able to work with a single calendar.
 A user should not be forced to create a new calendar.
 Allow a user to work with a default calendar in the user's current timezone based on their system setting.
 - ✔ able to create and view events for the calendar.
 - ✔ able to specify a date and see a schedule view from that date (first 10)
+- ✔ Able to edit an event with the specific start date, end date, and subject name.

 ---